 Windows 10 is one OS platform that has made its mark based on its wide range of advanced features, upgrades and improvements, but at the same time, it comes with its downsides.
 Some of such pesky errors include OpenGL issues.
-This error is mainly noticed when you install a new OS on your Windows 10 PC.
+This error is mainly noticed when you install a new OS on your Windows 11 as well as windows 10 PC.

 However, fortunately, majority of the errors come with some kind of fix and so does the OpenGL error.
 Let’s see how to fix it.